-Can a seller back out after accepting an offer?
-It’s inevitable.
-If you’re a real estate wholesaler, then you’re certainly going to experience when the seller wants to back out of the deal.
+Can you sue a seller for backing out of a real estate contract?
+If you’re a real estate wholesaler, then you’re certainly going to experience deals when the seller wants to back.
 It’s very frustrating, especially if you’ve already assigned the contract to your new buyer.

 Maybe you’ve found yourself with one of these sellers, and left wondering what to do now.
 I mean, they’ve signed a contract.
 They should have to perform, right?
 The truth is, you can’t drag a seller to closing and hold their arm while they sign.